The Girls' School Advantage

 National research and years of experience tells us that adolescent and teenage girls thrive in a single-gender environment.

-As a single-gender school, Harpeth Hall offers an academic and social environment where students can take risks, discuss issues pertinent to young women, and develop a positive sense of self.
+As a girls' school, Harpeth Hall offers an academic and social experience where students can take risks in a supportive environment, engage in important and relevant discussions, and develop a positive sense of self.

 Harpeth Hall offers so much more than just an academic education - if you take advantage of broadening your horizons, you will leave there feeling confident, prepared and ready to take on the world.

 Sources for data:

 - 2013 Steeped in Learning: The Student Experience at All-Girls Schools, administered by Indiana University’s Center for Evaluation and Education Policy (CEEP) the High School Survey of Student Engagement (HSSSE)

 - 2009 UCLA study of more than 20,000 freshmen college women

 - 2005 National Coalition of Girls' Schools Alumnae Survey

 - 2000 NCGS study conducted by the Goodman Research Group of Cambridge, MA